The Story

 claudia-home-pic-best

-I lived during the time of Christ’s Crucifixion and Resurrection, and was among those first believers to be called a Christian.
-I knew Jesus, witnessed His miracles, and survived personal exile and persecution.
-My chronicle of those days was recorded in A.D.
-38, and over the millennia has been safeguarded deep within church archives as “The Hand of Pilate’s Wife.”
-Yet, my story has never been told.
-Until now.
+I am Claudia Procula, wife of the man who condemned Jesus Christ to death.
+I lived during the time of Christ’s Crucifixion and Resurrection and was among those first believers to be called a Christian.
+I witnessed the miracle of Jarius’ daughter and survived personal exile and persecution.
+My chronicle of those days was recorded after Pilate’s exile, and over the millennia has been safeguarded within church archives, carefully preserved as “The Hand of Pilate’s Wife”.

 Synopsis